er-hiba/Learn2Code/README.md

 ## Projects Included

-### Month_Days
-``Description`` This program prompts the user to input a month number and then determines the number of days in that month, displaying the result.

-``Files`` The file that contains the code for this project is month_days.py
-You can find it in the directory Month_Days

 ### Next_Ten
 ``Description`` This program takes a user input, which is a number, and then prints the next ten numbers starting from that input using a for loop.
 It also includes additional examples of alternative loop structures, such as while and do-while loops, as commented sections.